REGISTER ONLINE - Opens April 1

 Come with us to explore the magical world of mosses, miniature nonvascular plants that are often overlooked even by avid botanists.
 Learn about the varied microhabitats in which they thrive and the great diversity of species in the Southern Appalachians.
 Learn too about their structure and function, as well as their taxonomy and ecology.
 We will appreciate their beauty in places where they are abundant, including boreal spruce-fir forest, seepage cliffs and bogs, and red oak-beech-sedge forest.
 Expect to see dramatic stands of “feather mosses” such as Ptilium crista-castrensis, Hylocomium splendens, and Pleurozium schreberi, as well as peat mosses and epiphytes.
 Higher elevations on the Parkway can be surprisingly cool, so dress appropriately, including rain gear.
 A good field guide is Mosses of the Northeast and Appalachians by McKnight et al. (2013) in the Princeton Field Guide series (cost about $20).
 Limit = 10.
 Hike difficulty rating = 3, moderately strenuous.

 FT.
-9 - Southern Highlands Reserve with Kelly Holbrooks & Eric Kimbrel - FULL
+11 Southern Highlands Reserve w/ Kelly Holbrooks & Eric Kimbrel

 Please join Executive Director Kelly Holdbrooks and Director of Horticulture Eric Kimbrel for a tour of Southern Highlands Reserve.
 On this walk through the Core Park we will explore 20 acres of garden rooms including Azalea Walk, Maple Entrance, Woodland Glade, the Wildflower Labyrinth, Vaseyi Pond and the Viewsite, all designed with high elevation native plant species.
 Along the way, Eric and Kelly will share stories about the conception and manifestation of the Reserve as well as knowledge about best management practices learned through their direct experience of adaptive land management.
 The tour will end at the Nursery Complex where we will discuss our propagation techniques and role in restoration projects for public lands such as the red spruce project.
 Following the tour, please enjoy a sack lunch on the Rooftop Terrace or at the Chestnut Lodge picnic table.
 According to Dick Bir, SHR may be the largest naturally existing stand of Vaseyi azlaeas anywhere in the world.